Address

 Please read here for a detailed answer.
 A few key points are below.

-We require a deposit of 40 percent of the total project to get started.
-This begins the process of dimension verification, material ordering, scheduling installation, and taking out any required Permits.
-Payment can be made by cash, cheque, visa, mastercard or interact.
+We require a deposit of 50 percent of the total project to get started.
+This begins the process of site measures for dimension verification, material ordering, scheduling, and installation.
+Payment can be made by cash, cheque, VISA, Mastercard or interact.

 All of our cabinetry is proudly made in Kingston, Ontario by our manufacturing team.
 Seamlessly blending old-world craftsmanship with the latest innovations and technologies, our team is dedicated to uncompromising quality.
 Our Craftsmen work with our design team to ensure we are leading the market with the latest trends and colours, and to ensure that everything that is designed can be made exactly as requested.
 Every week we balance our manufacturing with a blend of ‘standard’ projects for apartments and new homes, while simultaneously building projects with the latest customer-inspired requests from Houzz or Architectural Digest.